frc5024/lib5k/scripts/logreader.md

 python3 logreader.py 5024 -l -c Robot -t WARNING,DEBUG
 ```

+**NOTE: By default, logreader hides all DEBUG messages.
+They must be shown manually**

 If I want everything, I can use:
 ```sh
 python3 logreader.py 5024 -l